atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 0
 can afford to pay; never be obliged to pawn my person for my purse; nor my clothes to pay for my going to the playhouse..
 B shall never have Such a half starved, ' ragged, tatter de mal st lion family; my. daughters women the town, and my fons jlip gibhetsp
 • *■ •
-Here Mr, Selby could hold nq longer. — Just as his enrageei wife was going to V * ■> retort wkh a whole torrent of abuse, lie
+Here Mr, Selby could hold nq longer. --Just as his enrageei wife was going to V * ■> retort wkh a whole torrent of abuse, lie
 J
-caught Mrs, jefferson by the arm with «.nc'handr — (laying the other across his I wife’s mouth) and desired her to walk downstairs; telling her, in a whisper, while he led her out, that if he heard any more of her from any quarter whatever, he should come upon Mr. Jefferson direly: : desiring her, at the same time, as she valued her own and her
+caught Mrs, jefferson by the arm with «.nc'handr --(laying the other across his I wife’s mouth) and desired her to walk downstairs; telling her, in a whisper, while he led her out, that if he heard any more of her from any quarter whatever, he should come upon Mr. Jefferson direly: : desiring her, at the same time, as she valued her own and her